Wittenberge

-Wittenberge (/de/; Biała Góra) is a town of eighteen thousand people on the middle Elbe in the district of Prignitz, Brandenburg, Germany.
+Wittenberge (/de/) is a town of eighteen thousand people on the middle Elbe in the district of Prignitz, Brandenburg, Germany.

 Geography

 Wittenberge is situated at the right (north-eastern) bank of the middle Elbe at its confluence with the Stepenitz and Karthane in the German district of Prignitz.
 Within the same district, the town borders the Ämter Lenzen-Elbtalaue and Bad Wilsnack/Weisen as well as the district capital Perleberg.
 The Verbandsgemeinde Seehausen (Altmark) in the district of Stendal, Saxony-Anhalt, lies on the opposite side of the Elbe.

 History

 The site was marked out in 1239 at Wendischwalde and in 1300 the Saxon king, Otto I, established the settlement.
 The exact date when Wittenberge attained municipal status is unknown.
 The oldest document in which Wittenberge is mentioned as a "town" dates from 22 July 1300.
 Wittenberge grew slowly but steadily.
 The town castle (1669) survives as the town museum but it suffered fires in 1686 and 1757, and floods from the Elbe in 1709 and 1761.
 Nevertheless, because of its position, it prospered from the opening of the Berlin–Hamburg steamship traffic.
 By 1823 milling, processing and refining of foodstuffs were important industries.
 In 1846 the railway came and a silk factory was built, followed by a chemical factory in 1849.
 The Reichsbahn railway workshops were established in 1875 and the world-famous Singer Sewing Machine Company opened in 1903 its German manufacturing site Singer Nähmaschinenfabrik Wittenberge.
 By 1914 the Rathaus was built.

 From 15 August 1942 until 17 February 1945 a concentration camp was established near Wittenberge.
 The camp was a subcamp to the Neuengamme concentration camp.
 During WW II Wittenberge suffered severe destruction by five air raids and 216 civilians died.

 Between the wars much architecture characteristic of the period was built in the form of workers' housing for the rapidly increased population.
 Only the railway workshops remain as significant employers of the old industries but the large, skilled workforce remains for the newer industries of precision engineering and applied chemistry.